-Father Leo Close competes in the discus at a sports meet around 1975.
-Close, an Irishman who came to New Zealand in 1964, was a pioneer of organised sport for disabled athletes in Ireland.
-He was also instrumental in organising disabled sport in Otago–Southland and at a national level in New Zealand.
+Father Leo Close competes in the discus at an athletics meeting in around 1975.
+Close was a pioneer of organised sport for disabled athletes in Ireland before moving to New Zealand in 1964.
+He was instrumental in organising disability sport in Otago–Southland and at a national level.
 Close was a Paralympian for Ireland at Rome in 1960 and Tokyo in 1964.
-He competed for New Zealand in the 1968 Mexico and 1972 Munich Paralympics, as well as the 1974 Dunedin Commonwealth Paraplegic Games.
+He competed for New Zealand in the 1968 Mexico and 1972 Munich Paralympics, and in the 1974 Commonwealth Paraplegic Games in Dunedin.

 Using this item